kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 The model is good enough to detects whether solar panels are installed, but deriving areas is not really possible, because the bounding boxes are not rotated.
-Of course, object detectors with rotated bounding boxes exist, but integrating them into the model is the same effort as using and training segmentation model from scratch, so I went with the segmnetation approach.
+Of course, object detectors with rotated bounding boxes exist, but integrating them into the model is the same effort as using and training segmentation model from scratch, so I went with the segmentation approach.